kovidgoyal/calibre/src/calibre/manual/gui.rst

 .. |cbi| image:: images/preferences.png

 The Preferences Action allows you to change the way various aspects of |app| work.
 To access it, click the |cbi|.
+You can also re-run the Welcome Wizard by clicking the arrow next to the preferences button.

 .. _catalogs: